EfeSenerr/github-copilot-hands-on-labs/docs/hands-on/starwars-api.md

 Now, let's implement the interface using Java's HTTP client.

 We will first create the `StarWarsAPIImpl` class that implements the `StarWarsAPI` interface.
 The class will have a method that will return a `StarWarsCharacterDTO` object.
-As we need to have a start we will use the Luke Skywalker example and also use a method to query specificly for Luke Skywalker.
+As we need to have a start, we will use the Luke Skywalker example and also use a method to query specificly for Luke Skywalker.

 !!! tip "Copilot Tip"
      Create a new file called `StarWarsAPIImpl.java` in the same folder as your `App.java` file.
 You can use VSCode to create this.